 8.1.
-Promote the use of authentic assessments to evaluate student learning and provide data to inform pedagogy, assignment design, and curriculum review.
+Promote the use of authentic assessments, such as those being developed by the Multi-State Collaborative to Advance Learning Outcomes Assessment, to evaluate student learning and provide data to inform pedagogy, assignment design, and curriculum review.

 8.2.
 Provide more pedagogical training and professional development opportunities for faculty members to strengthen learning and improve student success.